logo

 Center fieldBetting that the next roll will be a 9.

 Cold tableA term used when players don't hit the established craps point.
+Common in Ghana when luck seems to be against you.

 Come outThe first roll by the shooter, made before establishing a point.
+This is where the real action starts!

 Crap outRolling 2-3-12 on the come-out roll.
+A bit of bad luck for that round.

 Don't ComeWagering that the shooter will roll a 7 before a chosen number.
+It's like betting against the flow.

 Don't PassBetting against the come-out roll, predicting a 2-3-12.